Bringing Clarity To Spousal Support (Alimony) Cases

-Unlike child support, spousal maintenance — also known as alimony — does not have statutes and formulas.
+Unlike child support determinations, awards of spousal support — also known as spousal maintenance or alimony — are not based on statutory formulas.
 Simply stated, one spouse must have a need while the other must have the means.
 Spousal support can be temporary or permanent, based on various factors.
 While there is no calculator, I still secure all the information related to professional income, disposable income and expenses.
 I also look at the marital lifestyle prior to the breakup.

 Spouses who are self-employed or business owners sometimes present challenges in determining accurate income amounts.
-Accepting cash payments provide an opportunity to hide that revenue.
+Accepting cash payments provides them an opportunity to hide that revenue.
 Paying for personal things and claiming them to be business expenses is a common tactic used as well.
-At the Godley Law Firm, I attend to every detail, teaming with forensic accountants and other financial experts to document every penny.
+I address every detail, teaming with forensic accountants and other financial experts to document every penny.

-As a lawyer who has also gone through divorce, I can empathize with my Southwest Louisiana clients.
-However, when negotiations fail, I will aggressively pursue the best outcome on their behalf in court.
+As a lawyer who has also gone through a divorce, I can empathize with my Southwest Louisiana clients.
+I am committed to helping you through this scary transition by providing professional guidance and support each step of the way.